nadavweidman/unity-home-assignment/README.md

 - **MongoDB**: Used for storing user purchases.
 - **Kafka**: A distributed messaging system for handling event-driven communication.
 - **Customer Management API**: A backend API that interacts with MongoDB to manage customer purchase data.
-- **Customer Facing Web Server**: A frontend service that handles customer-facing operations, including purchase requests and retrieving purchase history.
+- **Customer Facing Web Server**: A web server service that handles customer-facing operations, including purchase requests and retrieving purchase history.
+- **Frontend UI**: A frontend UI service that communicates with the customer facing web server.

 ## Architecture